Replacing a Life Insurance Policy

 And finally, remember that nobody knows what will happen in the future.
 You should be ready to adjust your financial plans if your policy's cash value doesn't increase as quickly as shown in the illustration.
 You will be asked to sign a statement declaring you understand that some of the numbers in the illustration are not guaranteed.

-The Consequences of Cancelling a Life Insurance Policy
+The Consequences of Canceling a Life Insurance Policy

 It's important to understand and be aware of the consequences of canceling an existing life insurance policy to buy a new one.
 A few facts include: